 The SalesLoft Dialer is designed to increase your call efficiency and effectiveness with features that make your sales process smarter.
-But before you hit the phones, you need to be sure your dialer is set up properly.
+But before you hit the phones, you need to be sure your Dialer is set up properly.

-In this article, we will walk through how to setup your dialer, including:
+In this article, we will walk through how to set up your Dialer, including:

-- Entering Your Forwarding Number
+- Your SalesLoft Number

-- Setting Up a Custom Caller ID
+- Custom Caller ID

-- Recording Drop-In Voicemail Messages
+- Record Drop-In Voicemail Messages

-- Enabling Your Microphone
+- Enable Your Microphone

-Today most people can see who they are receiving a call from thanks to Caller ID.
+Today, most people can see who they are receiving a call from thanks to Caller ID.
 Anyone guilty of screening their calls can admit you typically answer a phone number you recognize, while unknown numbers get ignored and are left to leave voicemails.

 Things to Note: